raulmax319/sm64plus/README.md

 <br>

-**Q:** My controller works in the launcher, but not in the actual game.
+**Q:** My controller doesn't work in the game.
 What do I do?

 **A:** The game itself doesn't have support for DirectInput controllers yet.
-You need to use a tool like DS4Windows, BetterJoyForCemu, or 360ce depending on your controller.
-Or alternatively, you can also put the game in your Steam library and play it that way, Steam takes care of all that for you.
+You can add it to your Steam library, which seems to make most controllers work.
+You can also use a tool like DS4Windows, BetterJoyForCemu, or 360ce depending on your controller.

 <br>

 **Q:** Can I use mods with this?
 What about Render96?

-**A:** There's no support for mods for other SM64 PC port forks, and there will never be unfortunately.
-This includes Render96 too.
-As for texture packs, support for them is planned for the future.
+**A:** There's no official support for mods for other PC port forks, and there (most likely) will never be unfortunately.
+This includes Render96 too, there are no current plans for adding support for it here.

 <br>

 **Q:** Can I have a logo of the game?

-**A:** Sure.
+**A:** [Sure](https://cdn.discordapp.com/attachments/828684639618203688/828756298643931176/sm64plus-centred.png).
 Shoutouts to @Benial for doing such a good job with it.

 <br>